The KSBA compactification of the moduli space of $D_{1,6}$-polarized Enriques surfaces

-In what follows we construct a morphism from the KSBA compactification $\overline{M}_{D_{1,6}}^\nu$ to the Baily-Borel compactification of $\mathcal{D}/\Gamma$, where $\mathcal{D}$ is the period domain parametrizing $D_{1,6}$-polarized Enriques surfaces (details in Section~\ref{relationksbabailyborel}).
-Section~\ref{generalizedtypestudy} contains a technical result which is fundamental to construct such morphism.
-In Section~\ref{semitoriccompactification} we show that the combinatorics of the boundary strata of $\overline{M}_{D_{1,6}}^\nu$ containing the even $0$-dimensional stratum has another interpretation in terms of Vinberg diagrams.
-Let $\Bbbk=\mathbb{C}$ be our base field.
+In what follows we construct a morphism from the KSBA compactification $\overline{\mathbf{M}}$ to the Baily--Borel compactification of $\mathcal{D}/\Gamma$, where $\mathcal{D}$ is the period domain parametrizing $D_{1,6}$-polarized Enriques surfaces (details in \S\ref{relationksbabailyborel}). \S\ref{generalizedtypestudy} contains a technical result which is fundamental to construct such morphism.